 5 Ways To Make Your Dreads Grow Faster

-Nothing beats the classic, culture-rich appearance of dreadlocks.
+Nothing beats a head full of beautiful dreadlocks.
 But if you’re looking to sport this hairstyle, you’ll have to be patient and wait for your hair to grow.
-In the meantime, however, you can speed up the process by following the tips below.
+In the meantime, you can speed up the process a bit by following the tips below.

 Having your scalp massaged will stimulate blood flow to your head (and your dreads), pumping nutrients to the follicles while making them grow faster.
 And one of the great things about scalp massages is that you can do yourself.
 The next time you’re sitting around the house watching TV, gently massage your scalp using your fingers.
 Doing this for just 5-10 minutes per day will encourage faster, healthier hair growth.

-As the adage goes, you are what you eat, holds true when speaking of dreads.
-People who choose convenient fast food burgers over freshly cooked meals are more likely to experience problems such as slow hair growth.
+The adage you are what you eat, holds true for your hair, and therefore your dreads.
+People who choose convenient fast food burgers over freshly cooked meals are more likely to experience problems such as slow hair growth (as well as a myriad of other issues, like skin issues, bloating, hormonal issues, etc).
 Hair needs vitamin and nutrients to remain healthy and grow at a normal pace, which is why it’s important to eat right.
-Focus your diet around lean meats, fresh vegetables and fruit, and whole grains to keep your dreads healthy and growing.

 It’s estimated that nearly half of the American population don’t get enough sleep.
 Sleep is important for a number of reasons: it relieves stress, wards off fatigue, improves mental clarity, supports the immune system, and encourages the growth of hair.
 The bottom line is that you need a minimum of seven hours of sleep per night to sustain healthy, fast-growing dreads.